 - An Anti-inflammatory—Honey has been known for years to relieve sunburn – this study indicates that it helps with scar tissue as well.

-- In Storage— Honey is the only food that last forever.
+- In Storage— Honey is the only food that lasts forever.
 It simply does not go bad.
 They have found honey in Egyptian tombs deemed safe to eat.
 It will certainly last a lifetime.
 It is a great food storage item.

 - For Wounds And Burns— Before modern medicine honey was used on burns and wounds and still is to some degree.
 It’s antibacterial proprieties help prevent infections.